INTERVIEW BY MARKO SYRJALA AND PATRICK CLEMENT

 Metal-Rules.com: So how you actually ended up there?

 Bobby Kimball: Well, actually John did an album of 33 cover songs, and I sang on this album, so he wants me to come and – I’m just going to do three songs in Vegas.

 Metal-Rules.com: The show, it’s about to run one year, right?

-Metal-Rules.com: I do remember that Kevin (DuBrow) was actually very ‘afraid’ of you because he was thinking that you were going to take over his place at the time?
+Metal-Rules.com: I do remember that Kevin (DuBrow) was actually very ‘afraid’ of you because he thought that you were going to take over his place at the time?

 Metal-Rules.com: Right.
 How about your work with legendary Pat Travers?

 Bobby Kimball: Pat Travers is a very, very good friend of mine.
 One of the better guitar players I know.
 Pat is a killer guitar player.
-You know I’ve done so many concerts with Pat and he’s got such a fantastic tone.
-I walked up to him one night and I said, “Pat, how on earth do you get such a fantastic sound out of this amplifier?”
+You know I’ve done so many concerts with Pat, and he’s got such a fantastic tone.
+I walked up to him one night, and I said, “Pat, how on earth do you get such a fantastic sound out of this amplifier?”
 And he says, “Look at my guitar.”
-So I looked at his guitar and he said, “Now, do you see it’s plugged into the guitar and it’s plugged straight into the amp.
+So I looked at his guitar, and he said, “Now, do you see it’s plugged into the guitar, and it’s plugged straight into the amp.
 There’s nothing in between.”
 He said, “My sound comes from my hand and my heart.”
 And it’s true.
-It’s just unbelievable the sound that he gets, but he’s just plugged straight in, no effects or anything.
+It’s just unbelievable the sound that he gets, but he’s just plugged straight in, with no effects or anything.

 Bobby Kimball: Carmine’s a good friend.
 And his brother, Vinny, is a good friend, too.
 It’s an okay album.
 Anything Carmine and Pat would do would be fantastic.
 You know, they don’t let it go unless it’s really great.